Car Accident Attorney Serving Fayette County, Nicholas County, Raleigh County, and Summers County

 It is also a good idea to refrain from posting on social media about the accident.
 You may want to keep your friends and family updated about the event and your injuries but do so privately.
 Anything you post online can come up later as insurance companies have found ways to access this information.
 They will be looking for posts where you might have inadvertently admitted fault or minimized your injuries, as well as looking at things like pictures and mentions of your everyday activities.
 They will use this to show that the accident has not affected your life or limited what you do on a daily basis.
 You never know what could come back later to undermine the value of your claim.
 It is always best to put social media use on hold, or at least minimize it, while your injury claim is still in process.

 If you have been injured in a car accident due to the negligent actions of another, you have a right to be compensated for your injuries and losses.
 Your covered losses include:

 - Loss of future earning capacity

 These types of damages include a wide range of expenses and things you have endured because of a car accident.
 You may have been forced to give up a beloved hobby as a result of your injuries.
 You may be seeking counseling or other therapy to help you cope with the trauma of the accident or the feelings that can come with being seriously injured.
 These are all damages and you have a right to be compensated for them.

-Car Accident Lawyer Serving Fayette County
+Contact Our Fayetteville Car Accident Lawyer

 If you have been hurt in a car accident caused by someone else’s negligence, you deserve to be compensated.
 The process can be complicated and difficult to deal with when you are already trying to handle so much.
-Contact the reliable and experienced attorneys at Hewitt & Salvatore.
+Contact the reliable and experienced car accident attorneys at Hewitt & Salvatore.
 We are here to provide you with the best in client support and legal counsel to get you the monetary compensation you are entitled to.